-According to new evidence, Adolf Hitler, the man responsible for the death of more than 70-million people, was gay for most of his life.
-His numerous queer affairs became a laughing stock in German newspapers, which ultimately led him to burn all evidence.
-Most of it was wiped away and forgotten, until now.
+According to new evidence, Adolf Hitler, the man responsible for the death of more than 70 million people, was gay for most of his life.
+His numerous queer affairs became a laughing stock in German newspapers, leading him to burn all evidence.
+Most of it was wiped away and forgotten until now.

 A new book by Siobhan Pat Mulcahy called The Peculiar Sex Life of Adolf Hitler has many picking their jaws up from the floor due to its detailed descriptions of the tyrant’s multiple same-sex relationships.